Acts of the Apostles

 Stern suggests that the accusation of "speaking against Moses" implies the alleged blasphemy was asserting that Yeshua is greater than Moses and the Torah has been changed or annulled. and: Grk. kai.
 God: Grk. theos.
 See verse 2 above.
 In Leviticus 24:15 blasphemy is defined as "cursing" God, that is, treating His name with contempt or dishonor.
 The speech is considered blasphemy when it is against transcendent powers.
 The Mishnah says of blasphemy against God that it was only considered an offence if the divine name of God was uttered at the same time (Sanh.
 7:7; Makk.
 3:15; Ker.
 1:1).
 Yeshua was also charged with blasphemy by his accusers because he claimed to be the Son of Man (Matt 26:65; Mark 14:64; John 10:33).

-12 Also they stirred up the people, the elders and the scribes, and having come upon him they seized him and brought him into the Council meeting.
+12 Also they stirred up the people and the elders and the scribes, and having come upon him they seized him and brought him into the Council meeting.

 Also: Grk. te, conj. they stirred up: Grk. sugkineō, aor., cause to move together in a tumultuous manner; stir up, arouse, excite.
-The verb occurs only here in the Besekh. the people: Grk. laos.
+The verb occurs only here in the Besekh.
+The subject of the verb are the accusers of Stephen. the people: Grk. ho laos.
 See verse 8 above.
 This is the first time any hostility of the people is mentioned.
 Previously, the apostles enjoyed a degree of popularity with the people.
 However, the masses can be turned by a great lie, especially if it is continually repeated.
 The lie was that the message of the sect of Yeshua followers was undermining the principles of Judaism (Gloag).

 The Greek word came into general usage in 57-55 B.C. when the Romans divided the Land into five sunedria (Ant.
 XIV, 5:4).
 Jews transliterated the term into the Hebrew sanhedrin.
-In the LXX sunedrion translates Heb. math (SH-4962), male, man, men (Ps 26:4 as a deliberative body); qahal (SH-6951), assembly, congregation (Prov 26:26); and sôd (SH-5475), council (Jer 15:17).
+In the LXX sunedrion is used for a deliberative body (Ps 26:4); an assembly (Prov 26:26); and a council (Jer 15:17).
 Sunedrion also occurs without Heb. equivalent in Proverbs for those sitting in the gate for judgment (11:13; 15:22; 20:19; 22:10; 24:7; 27:22; 31:23).
 The usage of sunedrion in the LXX denotes small groups of elders who acted as advisors or judges.
 The great majority of versions translate sunedrion here with the capitalized "Sanhedrin," or "the Council," implying the full 71-member Great Sanhedrin or Supreme Court.
-Constituent members are mentioned in the previous verse and the high priest in 7:1.

 Yet, we should note that the terms "Court of Seventy-One" "Great Sanhedrin," and "Beth din" ("house of judgment") used throughout the Tractate Sanhedrin for the Supreme Court are never used in the apostolic narratives.
 It's possible that Luke intends the Temple ruling council.
 Josephus uses the term sunedrion for an ad hoc group assembled for a special purpose or task (Ant., XX, 9:1, 6).
 Luke might also have meant a Small Sanhedrin (23 members).
 Two Courts of Twenty-Three convened in the Jerusalem Temple, one at the entrance to the Temple mount and one at the entrance to the Court of the Israelites (Sanh.
 10:4; 88b).
 In any event, the council meeting was of men with ruling and judicial authority.

-The accusers could also have taken Stephen to the terrace area called "Chel" that ran along the north and south sides of the temple, 10 cubits broad, with 12 steps leading up to it (Midd.
+The accusers could have taken Stephen to the terrace area called "Chel" that ran along the north and south sides of the temple, 10 cubits broad, with 12 steps leading up to it (Midd.
 1:5, 2:3).
 See the illustrations here and here.
-The Sanhedrin would meet in some part of the open-air Chel to conduct discussions on application of Torah (Sanh.
+Council members would meet in some part of the open-air Chel to conduct discussions on application of Torah (Sanh.
 88b).
 Luke's narrative in the next chapter seems to indicate that the meeting was not inside a roofed building (cf. 7:55-56).

 13 Also they put forward false witnesses saying, "This man does not cease speaking words against the holy place and the Torah;

 Also: Grk. te, conj. they put forward: Grk. histēmi, aor.
 See verse 6 above. false: Grk. pseudēs, adj., contrary to the truth; false. witnesses: pl. of Grk. martus, one who attests the fact or truth of something, often used in a legal context of who testifies before a legal proceeding regarding first hand knowledge (cf. Matt 18:16; Acts 7:5). saying: Grk. legō, pres. part.
 See verse 2 above.
 This: Grk. houtos, demonstrative pronoun.
 See verse 1 above. man: Grk. anthrōpos, human being or man, here used of adult males, probably implying the apostles.
-In the LXX anthrōpos translates three Hebrew words: (1) adam, SH-444, a human male or mankind as a contrast to animals (e.g., Gen 1:26, 27); (2) ish, SH-376, adult male or husband (Gen 2:23, 24) and (3) enosh, SH-582, man or mankind (Job 5:17; Ps 8:4-5) (DNTT 2:564).
 The noun has the definite article, so the opening phrase could be "this is the man."

 Textual Note